krishnachaitanya7/OpenGL_Assignments/homework_0/README.md

 | 300 x 300  | 30  |
 | 1024 x 768 | 60  |

-When I run the gears program in Intel Xeon with RTX 2080 Super below are the statistics
+When I run the gears program in desktop PC with Intel Xeon with RTX 2080 Super graphics card below are the statistics

 | Resolution | FPS |
 |------------|-----|
 | 1 x 1      | 1   |
 | 300 x 300  | 30  |
 | 1024 x 768 | 60  |

+You can see a lot of variation.

 2) On some systems the frame rate is a small round number like 60 or 72 or 85 frames per second, and sometimes it is a large number, thousands or tens of thousands of frames per second.
 Explain why this occurs.